BardOfCodes/fda/README.md

 The model should show print the results and also log more information in the results folder.

 ## Acknowledgement:

-1) I would like to thank my mentor R. Venkatesh Babu.
-Apart from the mentorship, he also provided crucially an environment to pursue research ideas freely.
+I would like to thank:

-2) My many friends and colleagues from Video Analytics Labs for having multiple ad-hoc discussions on this work and giving valuable suggestions.
+1) My many friends, mentors and colleagues from Video Analytics Labs for having multiple ad-hoc discussions on this work and giving valuable suggestions.

+2) Preferred Networks Inc for providing the freedom to pursue personal research directions.

 #### Note: The code for many other ablations in the paper can be found in this repository (warning: code is messy).